Setup Updated 2026-04-11 6 min read

 Gemma 4 Ollama setup: install it, pull the right tag, and test the API.

 If you want the fastest realistic path to running Gemma 4 locally, use Ollama first.
-The basic flow is simple: install Ollama, pull gemma4 or a specific tag, verify the model with ollama list, run it, then confirm the local API on port 11434.
+The basic flow is simple: install Ollama, run ollama pull gemma4 or a specific tag like gemma4:e4b, gemma4:26b, or gemma4:31b, verify the model with ollama list, run it, then confirm the local API on port 11434.

 Part of the hub: this setup page belongs to our broader Gemma 4 guide, which also covers model tiers, VRAM planning, Mac usage, and comparison pages.